pine-vm/pine/readme.md

 ### elm-fs Executable File

 The `elm-fs` executable file contains all the functionality to build apps and operate backend processes.
-You can download the files from the [releases section](https://github.com/elm-fullstack/elm-fullstack/releases) on Github.
+You can download the files from the [releases section](https://github.com/elm-fullstack/elm-fullstack/releases) on GitHub.

 ### Docker Image